Or what one learns if one rents a car and it gets a flat tire?

 It wasn’t just a thought of A’s graying CEO,

-The bright idea of some young fellows at company B –
+The bright idea of some young bugle boys at company B –

 There was the young woman, thought cutthroat and sexy, at company C,